Debate night brawl: Bloomberg, Sanders attacked by rivals

 She wasn’t alone.

-Sanders lashed out at Bloomberg’s policing policiesas New York City mayor that Sanders said targeted “African-American and Latinos in an outrageous way.”
+Sanders lashed out at Bloomberg’s policing policies as New York City mayor that he said targeted “African-American and Latinos in an outrageous way.”

 And former Vice President Joe Biden charged that Bloomberg’s “stop-and-frisk” policy ended up “throwing 5 million black men up against the wall.”